Hellrespawn/skorporaal.astro/README.md

 ## To do

-- TODO Dark and light mode themes for prism
 - TODO Learn about pagination
 - TODO Write about skorporaal.com
+- TODO Language tag (dutch for recipe, english otherwise)
+- TODO Markdown math rendering
-- TODO Local versions of CDN stuff
+- TODO?
+Local versions of font